ClementNerma/LRVM/docs/Architecture.md

 Memory can only read and write whole words (32-bits values).
 It also only supports aligned addresses, which means each address must be a multiple of 4.

+### The stack

+The CPU contains a `PUSH` and a `POP` instruction that enables the use of a _stack_.
+It works very simply:

+The stack's next item's address is stored in the `ssp` register (for supervisor mode) or `usp` register (for userland mode).

+When a value is `PUSH`ed to it, the provided value is written to the current stack address and the register is decreased by 4.
+When a value is `POP`ed from it, the register is increased by 4 and the new address's value is written to the provided register.

 ## Processor instructions

 The process interprets instructions on 32 bits.